Walter DeKeseredy, Ph.D.

 Selected Publications

 DeKeseredy, W.S., Cowan, S., & Schwartz, M.D.
 (2023).
 Skating on Thin Ice: Professional Hockey, Rape Culture, & Violence Against Women.
 Toronto: AEVO University of Toronto Press.
-This is one of the Hill Times’ Best 100 Canadian Books of 2023.
+Also published in French, and this is one of the Hill Times’ Best 100 Canadian Books of 2023.
 The Hill Times is Canada’s leading politics and government news source.

 DeKeseredy, W.S.
 (2024).
 Misogyny and woman abuse in the incelosphere: The role of online incel male peer support.
 In J.B.
 Walther & R.E.
 Rice (Eds.), Social processes of online hate (pp. 73-92).
 London, UK: Taylor & Francis.